 Including bananas in your diet: bananas are a versatile fruit which can be a delicious base to a fruit smoothie or even the perfect topping on your porridge in the mornings to keep you feeling full and energetic.

 9. Apples are rich in a prebiotic called pectin, which when digested, also produces SCFAs (especially butyrate).
 These work to reduce the ‘unhealthy’ bacteria in your gut and fuel the ‘healthy’ bacteria.
-The pectin in apples also works with other nutrients (like polyphenols) to maintain healthy digestion, metabolism and cholesterol levels.
+The pectin in apples also works with other nutrients (like polyphenols) to maintain healthy digestion.

 Including apples in your diet: apples are an easy one to include as a snack throughout the day.
 It can be easily paired with some Greek yoghurt and muesli for a mid-morning snack.
 You can even use apples in your baking, like our cinnamon and apple muffins.